VISA REFUSED OR CANCELLED? CALL 1300 558 472 · SAME-DAY CONSULTATIONS FROM $97

 This guide is for general informational purposes only and does not constitute legal advice.
 For advice specific to your situation, please book a consultation with Nilesh Nandan.

-Important: The information on this page is provided for general informational purposes only and does not constitute legal advice.
-Immigration law is complex and subject to frequent change.
-You should seek independent, qualified legal advice tailored to your specific circumstances before making any immigration decision or taking any action.
+Important: The information on this website is provided for general informational purposes only and does not constitute legal advice.
+Immigration law in Australia is complex, fact-specific, and subject to frequent change under the Migration Act 1958 (Cth), the Migration Regulations 1994, and departmental policy.
+You must seek independent, qualified legal advice tailored to your specific circumstances before making any immigration decision or taking any action.
 Viewing this website does not create a solicitor-client relationship.
-Read full disclaimer
+Terms of Use | Full Disclaimer

 Visa problem?
 Get expert advice today.